Giuseppe Piromalli (born 1921): Supporting Berlusconi

 Piromalli continued to try to get released from the strict prison regime.
-During the election campaign in 1994, candidates for Silvio Berlusconi's "good government" coalition, such as Tiziana Maiolo and Vittorio Sgarbi campaigned actively in southern Italy denouncing the excessive power of investigative magistrates and the damage done to the regional economy by organized crime investigations.
+During the 1994 Italian general election, candidates for Silvio Berlusconi's Pole of Good Government coalition, such as Tiziana Maiolo and Vittorio Sgarbi, both of whom visited Piromalli in jail, actively campaigned in southern Italy, criticizing the excessive influence of investigative magistrates and highlighting the harm that organized crime investigations had inflicted on the regional economy.
 In return, Piromalli declared in open court: "We will vote for Berlusconi."
-Both Maiolo and Sgarbi visited Piromalli in jail.

 Death

 Terminally ill with cancer, Piromalli was released to the care of his family in 2003.
-At the age of 83, he died on February 19, 2005, attended by relatives and former associates.
-His cousin Giuseppe Piromalli succeeded him.
+At the age of 83, he died on 19 February 2005 in Gioia Tauro, attended by relatives and former associates.
+His nephew Giuseppe Piromalli succeeded him.